What is average handle time?

 Average handle time (AHT) is a metric used in contact centers to measure the average duration of a customer call interaction from the time a customer initiates a phone call to the time of final resolution — which may happen either during the call or later.
 The duration includes talk time, hold time, transfers, and any after-call work (ACW) that an agent must perform post-interaction to resolve the customer query.

-AHT is an essential metric for contact center leaders to track since it indicates — and helps improve — the kind of customer experience your contact center agents are providing to your customers.
-These are the three main benefits of measuring AHT:
+AHT is an essential metric for contact center leaders to track since it indicates — and helps improve — the customer experience (CX) your contact center agents provide to your customers.
+Here is why you must measure your average handling time.

 Before calculating AHT for your contact center, you need to gather the following data points:

 Total talk time: the amount of time your agent spends on a customer interaction

 Total hold time: the amount of time your agent leaves a customer on hold